Privacy Statement

 While this Privacy Policy expresses Luther College’s standards for maintenance of private data, it is not in a position to guarantee that the standards will always be met.
 There may be factors beyond our control that may result in disclosure of data.
 As a consequence, we disclaim any warranties or representations relating to maintenance or nondisclosure of private information.

-The College will use the details you provide on your application, including any completed application forms, references, or transcripts, for the purposes of:
+The College will use the details you provide on your application for employment, including any completed application forms, references, or resumes/curriculum vitaes, for the purposes of:

 • Identifying you,